 - A picture is worth a thousand words.
 Humans are visually wired and learn a great deal more and faster when the learning content is visual.
 Your visuals should never be an afterthought.
 Choose meaningful graphics and videos with high recall value.

 - Include purposeful interactivity on every possible screen.
-An interactivity just for the sake of interactivity is a strict no-no. All interactivities are different forms of the following basic ones:
+Interactivity just for the sake of interactivity is a strict no-no. All interactive elements are different forms of the following basic ones:

-- Click interactions: click and reveal, click and pop up and click carousel
+- Click interactions: click and reveal, click and pop up, click carousel, hotpspots

 - Drag and drop